JunjieYu95/DiaryAnalyzer/README.md

 ## 📞 Support

 For issues, questions, or suggestions:
-- Open an issue on GitHub
+- Open an issue on GitHub.
 - Check the troubleshooting section above
-- Review Google Calendar API documentation
+- Review Google Calendar API documentation.

 ---